Auld Alliance: Wars of the Roses

-The true reasoning for the alliance's existence is to fight against the English, not end up aiding one side in their enemy's own civil war.
+The true reasoning for the alliance's existence was to fight against the English, not to end up aiding one side in their enemy's own civil war.
 Their reason being was that the Yorkist had sided with the Burgundian State, and with the Yorkists on the throne meant that the English would return to fight France through Burgundy.
 Neither France nor Scotland had the stomach to fight after the Hundred Years War that the former was recovering from.
 To prevent England from becoming strong enough to fight against them, the allies created a proxy war out of it by siding with their former enemy in the last phases of the Hundred Years War, and Yorkists enemy, the Lancastrians.
 Not wanting a repeat of Wakefield when Henry VI and Margret fled to Scotland in 1464, Edward IV made a peace with Scotland with the Treaty of York.
 That peace however was short lived because once the Yorkists won the war and exterminated the Lancastrians, the Yorkists managed to regain England's lost possessions of Jersey from France in 1468 and Berwick from Scotland in 1482.
 Around the same time, with the Treaty of Arras, the Burgundy threat to France was subdued.
 After the Lancastrians became extinct, Henry Tudor had been in exile in Brittany.
 From there, he made attempts to take the throne but failed.
 But when Henry went to exile in France to escape pro-Yorkists supporters, Henry was able to gain French and Scottish support from King Charles VII of France.
 Together, they landed in Wales and with Welsh allies defeated the Yorkist King Richard III at the Battle of Bosworth Field in 1485.
 When Henry VII married Elizabeth of York, it ended England's turmoiled war and began its gradual recovery with the Tudor Dynasty.
 To maintain peace with the Franco-Scottish alliance as the sixteenth century began, Henry VII gave to marriage his eldest daughter, Margaret Tudor to James IV of Scotland and his younger daughter, Mary Tudor to Louis XII of France.
-The former's lineage would inevitably give rise to the joint ruler of both Scotland and England in 1603, King James VI & I, 43 years after the Auld Alliance was abolished.
+The marriage of Margaret to James gave their descendants a claim to both the English and the Scottish thrones.